AhmadAlmasriDev/petra/README.md

     <summary>Contact Page Preview</summary>

     ![contact page preview](documentation/page-contact.jpg)

     </details>

 - Photo Page.

     The photo page plays of a black canvas to the photos, also contains a button that returns the visitor back to the gallery.

     <details close>
     <summary>Photo Page Preview</summary>

     ![photo page preview](documentation/page-photo.jpg)

     </details>

 ### General features on each page

 - The website is designed to be user friendly and all the pages are responsive.
-The visitor can use it with a varaity of screen sizes and resolutions. the breacking points used, are from this [article](https://testsigma.com/blog/css-breakpoints/#What_are_common_breakpoints).
+The visitor can use it with a variety of screen sizes and resolutions. the breaking points used, are from this [article](https://testsigma.com/blog/css-breakpoints/#What_are_common_breakpoints).

     Responsivenes:

   - <details close>
         <summary>992px Preview</summary>

         ![992px preview](documentation/respons-992.png)

         </details>

   - <details close>
         <summary>768px Preview</summary>

         ![768px preview](documentation/respons-768.png)

         </details>

   - <details close>
         <summary>480px Preview</summary>

         ![480px preview](documentation/respons-480.png)

         </details>

-- When the user hovers on an image a captions appears with information about the image. each image when clicked is a link to a seperate html page.
-This photo gallery was made using flexbox folowing the information from these articles:
+- When the user hovers on an image a captions appears with information about the image. each image when clicked is a link to a separate html page.
+This photo gallery was made using flexbox following the information from these articles:

   - [article](https://blog.logrocket.com/responsive-image-gallery-css-flexbox/)
   - [article](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)

     <details close>
     <summary>Gallery Captions</summary>